 The fan having 10 speeds was one of the first things that caught our eye.
 This may seem a bit like overkill when you consider most fans offer three speeds (low, medium, high), but we found that having the extra options really allowed for more precise temperature control.

 Did we just say temperature control?
 When referring to an RV roof vent?
-While this camper fan doesn’t produce hot or cold air, it does a great job of achieving your preferred temperature inside the van by moving stale air.
+While this camper roof vent doesn’t produce hot or cold air, it does a great job of achieving your preferred temperature inside the van by moving stale air.
 Because it offers a reversing feature, you can both suck out and pull in air, as needed.

 You control your campervan roof fan by way of remote control.
 It’s nothing fancy, so you don’t have to worry about figuring it out.
 It has options for fan speed and fan direction, and small icons let you know the status of the fan, like whether the cover is open or whether the fan is running.